A Great Basic White Bread Recipe from KitchenAid

 - Add lukewarm milk mixture and yeast/water mixture to 4 1/2cups of flour.

 - Attach dough hook and turn speed to 2 and mix 1 minute.
-Continue on Speed2, adding 1/2 cup flour at a time until dough clings to hook and cleans the side of the bowl.
+Continue on Speed2, adding 1/2 cup of the remaining flour at a time until dough clings to hook and cleans the side of the bowl.

 - Knead on Speed 2 for 2 minutes longer or until the dough is smooth and elastic.Dough will be slightly sticky to the touch.